 Leveraging an out-the-box Ubuntu install with Xephyr to ease tiling window manager integration issues

-Time changes people, as I get older I want simpler solutions, I want things to work out the box as much as possible, I want to spend my time doing real work rather than spending inordinate amounts of time for some small win.
-When applied to my workstation this means I have no appetite for tweaking font rendering, manually configuring . . .
+Time changes people, as I get older I want simpler solutions.
+I want things to work out the box and work the way I desire them to work.
+Ultimately I want to spend my time doing productive work rather than spending inordinate amounts of setup time for some small win.

-Dump your lein deps sources into a depref directory
+Dump your leinengen dependencies source into a local project depref directory

 bash script example and thoughts on deployment variables